z-silver/elevator-chime/README.md

 Elevator Chime is a Zig reimplementation of [Chime](https://github.com/Dr-Nekoma/chime).

 Currently, we don't have syscalls.
 More test cases need to be written.
 There isn't a proper main function.
+We cannot parse source code, nor can we directly load compiled binaries.

 The only way to use this at the moment is to run `zig build test` from the command line.